pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/Templates/CSharp_Core_BT_template.md

 ## CHARACTERISTIC+PROPERTY+READ+FIELD Type=list ListOutput=parent Trim=endCR Source=Services/DataGroups/Characteristics/Properties

 TODO: the numeric values are all handled correctly (turned into bytes).
-But what about
+But what about strings and bytes?

 ```
             Curr[[DataGroupName.dotNet]].[[DataName.dotNet]] = vr.GetNextDouble();